wendyverdonk93/docs/content/api/orders/pre_check.md

 ----------------
 __gateway__ | string

-The unique gateway id to immediately direct the customer to the payment method.
-You retrieve these gateways using a gateway request.
+The unique gateway ID to direct the customer straight to the payment method.
+To retrieve gateway IDs, see [Gateways](/api/#gateways).

 ----------------
 __description__ | string

-A text which will be shown with the order in your MultiSafepay account.
-If the customer's bank supports it this description will also be shown on the customer's bank statement.
-Max.
-200 characters.
+Text that appears with the order in your MultiSafepay account and on the customer's bank statment (if supported by the customer's bank).
+Format: Maximum 200 characters.
 HTML is not supported.
-Use the 'items' or 'shopping_cart' objects for this.
+Use the `items` or `shopping_cart` objects for this.

 ----------------
 __gateway_info__ | object